Chris Gildon: Legislative career

-In addition to his legislative committee assignments, Chris serves as co-chair on the board of directors for the Washington State Institute for Public Policy, which conducts nonpartisan research to inform public policymaking.
+In addition to his legislative committee assignments, Gildon is co-chair on the board of directors for the Washington State Institute for Public Policy, which conducts nonpartisan research to inform public policymaking.
 He also serves on the Joint Committee on Veterans’ and Military Affairs, the Washington State Criminal Sentencing Task Force, and the Legislative-Executive WorkFirst Poverty Reduction Oversight Task Force.

 Personal life

-Gildon and his wife, Autumn, live in Puyallup with their two children.
+Gildon and his wife, Autumn, live in Puyallup, Washington, with their two children.